-According to the Bureau of Labor Statistics, private industry employers reported approximately 2.8 million nonfatal workplace injuries and illnesses in 2019.
+According to the Bureau of Labor Statistics (BLS), private industry employers reported approximately 2.8 million nonfatal workplace injuries and illnesses in 2019.
 This estimate comes from the Survey of Occupational Injuries and Illnesses (SOII).
 Nearly one-third of these injuries and illnesses resulted in days away from work.
 The BLS also reported that there were “888,220 nonfatal injuries and illnesses that caused a private industry worker to miss at least one day of work in 2019” and a total of 64,640 days away from work for injury or illness.

-According to OSHA reports, 83 workers died in 2019 – an average of almost 7 workers every month – from crushing injuries typically caused by heavy machines and materials.
-Similar to heavy equipment injuries, it’s important to train employees in how to move and store heavy materials — and the equipment used to move them – safely to avoid these injuries.
+According to OSHA reports, 83 workers died in 2019 – an average of almost 7 workers every month – from crushing injuries typically caused by heavy machinery and materials.
+Similar to heavy equipment injuries, it’s important to train employees on how to move and store heavy materials — and the equipment used to move them safely.

 Slips and Trips

 Accidents happen and are probably obvious warehouse safety hazards, but it’s important to take every precaution to avoid as many of them as possible.
 Slips and trips are often grouped with falls in reporting, but the cause of falls vs. slips and trips is typically different.

-Be aware of any loose materials on the floor, poor lighting, spills, and warehouse steps or uneven flooring and correct these dangers as soon as possible.
+Be aware of any loose materials on the floor, poor lighting, spills, or any steps or uneven flooring and correct these dangers as soon as possible.
 Hazard signs, caution tape, and anything else to increase visibility and awareness are important to implement while working on more long-term corrections.

 Store potentially harmful substances correctly and provide proper safety equipment like eye and mouth protection as well as respiratory aids when required.
-Also, ensure that your workplace does not contain substances like asbestos that can seriously harm your workers both short- and long-term.
+Also, ensure that your work environment does not contain substances like asbestos that can seriously harm your workers both short- and long-term.

 Clearly marking your fire exits, providing fire extinguishers, storing flammable materials properly, and not leaving wires exposed are quick ways to make your warehouse safer in the event of a fire.
 Maintaining a clear flue space will reduce the chance that the fire will spread, as sprinklers can more easily access it and extinguish it.
 The Rack Safety Strap and Fixed Rack Safety Net are wonderful products for maintaining a clear flue space.

-Working in a warehouse means exposure to products often stacked on racks above the heads of employees.
-Therefore, it’s possible for items to fall from those racks and cause injury or get lost in the flue space.
+Working in a warehouse almost guarantees that some materials will be stacked on racks above the heads of employees.
+Therefore, it’s possible for items to fall from those racks and cause injuries or get lost in the flue space.

 Luckily, the solution to this potential problem is quick and affordable.
 Adrian’s Pallet Rack Safety product line offers effective, simple, and affordable solutions for work area protection and flue space compliance.
 Our products do not require any tools or retrofitting, install in seconds, and are more affordable than many other safety solutions.

-A common thread in preventing all these workplace injuries is education.
-It’s the responsibility of the manager to provide the proper education on operating machinery, lifting, and other potential dangers.
+A common thread in preventing all these workplace injuries is awareness.
+It’s the responsibility of managers and supervisors to provide the proper awareness and work-related education for operating machinery, lifting, and other potential dangers.